Kunal2103/ai-bug-resolution-system/README.md

    - API throttling pauses and retry attempts.

-These logs provide a complete audit trail of the AI's reasoning and execution path.
+This centralized logging ensures full **traceability**, providing a transparent audit trail of the AI's decision-making process.